kdheepak/blog/content/38-rust-lua-nvim.md

 [^curated]: You can find curated lists of neovim plugins and related projects [here](https://github.com/rockerBOO/awesome-neovim) and [here](http://neovimcraft.com/).

 One reason I think there's a lot of neat neovim plugins is that lua is a pretty neat language: it is small, portable and fast when using luajit, which neovim supports.
-Lua is a clean simple language, and has support for some nice metaprogramming constructs and syntactic sugar that make code easy to read and write.
+Lua is a clean and simple language, and has support for some nice metaprogramming constructs and syntactic sugar that make code easy to read and write.

 However, there are a few things that can be quite odd or annoying when writing code in lua.
 There is no support for `continue` statements (although there is an acceptable workaround using `repeat break until true`).